Ecstatic Moroccans celebrate World Cup victory over Portugal - WHIZ News

 “Historic and fantastic,” African Union chair and Senegalese President Macky Sall wrote in a tweet.

+Waving Tunisian, Moroccan and Palestinian flags, supporters of the rival North African team danced and chanted slogans hailing the Atlas Lions.

+“It’s a source of pride the Moroccan team’s achievement for the first time in the history of Arab and African football,” said Ahmed Ben Messaoud in Tunis.

 Surk reported from Nice, France.
-Associated Press writers Luis Henao in Doha, Qatar, Cara Anna, in Nairobi, Kenya, and Wafa Shurafa in Gaza City contributed to this report.
+Associated Press writers Luis Henao in Doha, Qatar, Cara Anna, in Nairobi, Kenya, Wafa Shurafa in Gaza City, and Bouazza Ben Bouazza in Tunis, Tunisia, contributed to this report.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports